jnozzi/cocoadev.com/SiteContent/General/PreferencesLocation.markdown

 ----

-I put them in the default location, well, [[NSUserDefaults]] does.
+I put them in the default location, well, General/NSUserDefaults does.
 That is ~/Library/Preferences

 ----